Mariah Carey Shows Off Her Impressive Weight Loss In A Wetsuit

 Mariah revealed in the caption that she was “resting on the boat and counting down the days until #TheButterflyReturns comes back to Vegas!”

-She then told fans that she’d be back in Sin City for her Las Vegas residency shows from August 31, before sharing another photo from her recent boat trip, which this time featured her 7-year-old daughter Monroe who was posing just like her mom.
+She then told fans that she’d be back in Sin City for her Las Vegas residency shows from August 31, before sharing another photo from her recent boat trip, which this time featured her 7-year-old daughter Monroe posing just like her mom.

 The sweet mother/daughter snap showed Mariah and Monroe with their knees up while the youngster was staying safe with a red lifejacket on.